smarthomeNG/plugins/uzsu/README.md

             cache: 'True'
 ```

-If you specify the ``cache: True`` as well, then your switching entries will be there even if you restart smarthome.py.
+If you specify the ``cache: True`` as well, then your switching entries will be there even if you restart smarthome.py (sometimes didn't work correctly with plugin version < 1.5.2).

 ## Item Data Format